HackSoftware/django-enum-choices/README.md

 ## Postgres ArrayField Usage

-You can use `EnumChoiceField` as a child fielf of an Postgres `ArrayField`.
+You can use `EnumChoiceField` as a child field of an Postgres `ArrayField`.

 ```python
 from django.db import models